rwth-acis/RequirementsBazaar-WebFrontend/README.md

 RequirementsBazaar-WebFrontend
 ==============================

 This project is a web interface to the requirements bazaar service.
 The project aims to offer user and developers a platform on which to cooperate.
 To read more about the idea behind requirements bazaar read the service page.
-This Web interface is built as a single page application using AngularJS 1.3 and Polymer 1.0.
+This Web interface is built as a single page application using web components library, Polymer 1.0.

 Develop